loda-lang/loda-programs/programs/README.md

 * [A319572](oeis/A319572.asm): The x coordinates of the stripe enumeration of N X N where N = {0, 1, 2, ...}.
 * [A320259](oeis/A320259.asm): Terms that are on the y-axis of the square spiral built with 2*k, 2*k+1, 2*k+1 for k >= 0.
 * [A320281](oeis/A320281.asm): Terms that are on the positive x-axis of the square spiral built with 2*k, 2*k+1, 2*k+1 for k >= 0.
+* [A321237](oeis/A321237.asm): Start with a square of dimension 1 X 1, and repeatedly append along the squares of the previous step squares with half their side length that do not overlap with any prior square; a(n) gives the number of squares appended at n-th step.
 * [A322042](oeis/A322042.asm): Maximum edge-distance of a point in the quotient graph E/nE from the origin (see A322041 for further information).
 * [A322489](oeis/A322489.asm): Numbers k such that k^k ends with 4.